javierlopezdeancos/higgsboson/README.md

 ## Postcss

-We are using [postcss](https://postcss.org) to transpile the css code into standard css code
+We are using [postcss](https://postcss.org) to transpile the css code into standar d css code

 ### Plugins that we are using